Obsidian-TTRPG-Community/The-Tavern/10-The-Bar/12-Reference-Material/Harper--Lady-Blackbird.md

 Beyond the opening description of what's happening, the GM is given *no* plot to follow, no story to tell.
 Instead, the GM is told to listen to the players and go where they want to go.
 The GM is given a list of obstacles that they can throw at the players, as well as some ideas on when they might be good to throw in, but there's no set order, or even a mandate that the players must encounter certain obstacles&mdash;it's a [[Alexandrian--Dont-Prep-Plots#^90ab84|toolbox]] to use while GMing, not a script for your players to follow.

+## Related

+- [[Bissette--A-Dragon-Game|Chris Bissette's 'A Dragon Game']] is a terse tongue-and-cheek roll-under system that also emphasizes the idea that you shouldn't be rolling dice unless there are consequences.
+- Lady Blackbird is the first one-shot in this settings, but Harper wrote 2 others: **Magister Lor** and **Lord Scurlock**.
+They are available for download at the same places as Lady Blackbird
+- [[Harper--Lasers-And-Feelings|Lasers and Feelings]] is a simple one-page oneshot/adventure, also made by Harper.
+The system itself is very different from Lady Blackbird, and the starting plot is chosen by random table, but despite these differences, it likewise enforces the GM not prepare a plot ahead of time, and instead follow where the players and dice rolls lead.